gromnitsky/read-aloud.el/README.md

 ### flite

-... is the easiest one to use.
+... is the easiest one to install & use.
 For example, on Fedora 24:

 	# dnf install flite